genepattern/Seurat.IntegrateData/doc.md

 ## Summary
 ---

-The `Seurat.BatchCorrection` Module integrates (corrects for batch effects) multiple single-cell datasets and identifies shared cell states that are present across different datasets, regardless of their origin.
+The `Seurat.IntegrateData` Module integrates (corrects for batch effects) multiple single-cell datasets and identifies shared cell states that are present across different datasets, regardless of their origin.
 Once the Module integrates these datasets, the returned object will contain a new *Assay* that holds an integrated/batch-corrected expression matrix for all cells.
 The resultant batch-corrected expression matrix can then be used for downstream analyses and visualizations.

 ## References